PREVIOUS: For Protection

 — If we were constantly neglected as kids we expect everyone will ignore us now

-— If we were always scapegoated in the family, we keep ‘seeing’ ways others marginalize us
+— If we were always scapegoated in the family, we keep ‘seeing’ ways others marginalize or blame us

 — If we were usually punished for getting angry, we assume everyone else will also reject us if we express anger….

 ➼ Yes, we can easily find people who are just like our family, often choosing & then staying with them because we can act out the Negative Prediction of always & inevitably being abandoned.

 However, these are not the only possibilities.
 There are respectful, caring people in the world as well.
 We have a right to find & be with them – so believe in that right & keep looking!

 ✶ Relations are like fish – it’s up to us to pick the ones with the least bones!